ma744/Enfield-old-version/2018-12-29-introducing-lanyon.md

 ---
 layout: post
-title: Introducing Lanyon
+title: Introducing Enfield
 ---

-Lanyon is a dark theme for websites with simplicity in mind.
+Enfield is a dark theme for websites with simplicity in mind.
 It's designed for blogging and documentation.
 Furthermore it has a download section, a contact site and an (empty) Impress.
-BlackSite is based on [BlackDoc](https://github.com/karloespiritu/BlackDoc).
+Enfield is based on [BlackDoc](https://github.com/karloespiritu/BlackDoc).

 I was in need of a jekyll theme for my [website](https://ma744.github.io).
 In order to get one that fits to my purposes I forked [BlackDoc](https://github.com/karloespiritu/BlackDoc).